A Multiple Hypothesis Testing Approach to Low-Complexity Subspace Unmixing: Problem Formulation

+\begin{remark} Since $\ns$ subspaces contribute to the observation, it is natural to ask whether one should utilize some measure of \emph{local $(\ns-1)$-subspace coherence} in lieu of $\gamma_{2,i}$ and $\gamma_{\textsf{rms},i}$ to analyze the problem of subspace unmixing; see, e.g, the related notion of \emph{cumulative coherence} for $\ds =1$ in the literature on compressed sensing \cite{Tropp.ITIT2004}.
+While this is a valid line of reasoning, measures such as local $(\ns-1)$-subspace coherence cannot be explicitly computed in polynomial time.
+In contrast, $\gamma_{2,i}$ and $\gamma_{\textsf{rms},i}$ are not only easily computable, but their use in our analysis also allows for linear scaling of the number of active subspaces for appropriate collections of subspaces. \end{remark}

-The next definition we need to characterize the performance of subspace unmixing is \emph{active subspace energy}. \begin{definition}[Active Subspace Energy] Given the set of indices of active subspaces $\cA = \{i_1,i_2,\dots,i_\ns\}$ and the noiseless signal $x = \sum_{j=1}^\ns \Phi_{i_j} \theta_j$, the energy of the $i_j$-th active subspace is defined as $\cE_{i_j} := \|\Phi_{i_j} \theta_j\|_2^2$. \end{definition} Inactive subspaces of course contribute no energy to the observations, i.e., $\cE_i = 0~\forall i \not\in \cA$.
+The next definition we need to characterize the performance of subspace unmixing is \emph{active subspace energy}. \begin{definition}[Active Subspace Energy] Given the set of indices of active subspaces $\As = \{i_1,i_2,\dots,i_\ns\}$ and the noiseless signal $x = \sum_{j=1}^\ns x_{i_j}$ with $x_{i_j} \in \cS_{i_j}$, the energy of the $i_j$-th active subspace is defined as $\cE_{i_j} := \|x_{i_j}\|_2^2$. \end{definition} In the case of the fixed mixing bases model, notice that $\cE_{i_j} \equiv \|\theta_j\|_2^2$ due to the orthonormal nature of the mixing bases.
+Inactive subspaces of course contribute no energy to the observation, i.e., $\cE_i = 0~\forall i \not\in \As$.
 But it is important for us to specify the energy of active subspaces for subspace unmixing.
-Indeed, active subspaces that contribute too little energy to the final observations to the extent that they get buried in noise cannot be identified using any computational method.
-Finally, note that $\cE_{i_j} \equiv \|\theta_j\|_2^2$ due to the orthonormal nature of the mixing bases.
+Indeed, active subspaces that contribute too little energy to the final observation to the extent that they get buried in noise cannot be identified using any computational method.